peteroupc/peteroupc.github.io/randomfunc.md

 >
 > **Examples:**
 >
 > 1. Assume we have the following list: `["apples", "oranges", "bananas", "grapes"]`, and `weights` is the following: `[3, 15, 1, 2]`.
 The weight for "apples" is 3, and the weight for "oranges" is 15.
-Since "oranges" has a higher weight than "apples", the index for "oranges" (1) is more likely to be chosen than the index for "apples" (0) with the `WeightedChoice` method.
+Since "oranges" has a higher weight than "apples", the index for "oranges" (1) has a greater probability of being chosen than the index for "apples" (0) with the `WeightedChoice` method.
 The following idiom implements how to get a randomly chosen item from the list with that method: `item = list[WeightedChoice(weights)]`.
 > 2. Example 1 can be implemented with `CumulativeWeightedChoice` instead of `WeightedChoice` if `weights` is the following list of cumulative weights: `[0, 3, 18, 19, 21]`.
 > 3. **Piecewise constant distribution.** Assume the weights from example 1 are used and the list contains the following: `[0, 5, 10, 11, 13]` (one more item than the weights).
 This expresses four intervals: \[0, 5), \[5, 10), and so on.
 Choose a random index (and thus interval) with `index = WeightedChoice(weights)`.
 Then independently, choose a number in the chosen interval uniformly at random (for example, code like the following chooses a random integer this way: `number = RNDINTEXCRANGE(list[index], list[index + 1])`).